La Luz del Mundo: Notable temples

 La Luz del Mundo uses the architecture of its temples to express its faith through symbolism and to attract potential converts.
 Among the church's buildings are a replica of a Mayan pyramid in Honduras, a mock Taj Mahal in Chiapas, and a Greco-Roman-inspired temple in Texas.
 Its flagship temple is located in its headquarters in Hermosa Provincia.
-Two smaller replicas of this temple are being built in Anchorage, Alaska, and in Chile to symbolize "the northern and southernmost reach of the Church's missionary efforts".
+Two smaller replicas of this temple are being built in Anchorage, Alaska, and in Chile to symbolize "the northern- and southernmost reaches of the Church's missionary efforts".

 Hermosa Provincia Temple

 The flagship temple in Guadalajara is pyramidal and has an innovative structure.
 The project began in 1983, when the church's former temple, built to accommodate 8,000 people, was deemed insufficient to accommodate the growing membership who attended various annual celebrations.
 Construction began on July 3, 1983, when Samuel Joaquín laid the cornerstone, and lasted until August 1, 1992.
 The temple was completed largely by members of the church.
 It is a notable architectural feature in Guadalajara in a working-class district on the outskirts of the city.

 Dozens of institutions, architects, and engineers were invited to submit proposals for a new temple.
 The pyramidal design submitted by local architect Leopoldo Fernández Font was selected from the final shortlist of four proposals.
 Fernández was later awarded an honorary degree for this and other structures.
 The temple was built to accommodate 12,000 worshipers and is used for annual ceremonies.

 The building's design represents the infinite power and existence of God.
 It consists of seven levels over a base menorah, each of which symbolize steps toward the human spirit's perfection.
 In February 1991, a laser beacon was installed to commemorate the 449-year anniversary of the founding of Guadalajara.
 In July 1999, the pinnacle of the temple was replaced by Aaron's rod, a twenty-ton bronze sculpture by artist Jorge de la Peña.
 The installation of the 23 m long structure required a special crane.